 One cannot possibly tell a Jew to forsake the weak.
 It is inconceivable.
 And it is also important to mention the Israeli context.
 In the Israeli world that we know today, redemption is conceptualized in more than one way.
-The Haredi outlook says we are still in exile and the establishment and existence of the State of Israel have nothing to do with redemption.
+The Haredi [“ultra-Orthodox”] outlook says that the Jewish People is still in exile and the establishment and existence of the State of Israel have nothing to do with redemption.
 The Leibowitzian perspective, in contrast, says that we have wearied of the yoke of the Gentiles, no more, no less.
 One also encounters the view of the establishment of Israel as the onset of the redemption, of course.
-This is why [those of this persuasion] recite Hallel [on Israel Independence Day], with or without a blessing [before and after].
+This is why those of this persuasion recite Hallel on Israel Independence Day, with or without a blessing before and after.

 But the truth is more complex.
 We are not in exile and have not arrived at the redemption.
 Neither of them prevails.
 The thought that the redemption has already occurred is dangerous.
 If I have already been redeemed, why is the Temple Mount not in my hands?
-Why should I be afraid of the threat of terror in [Jerusalem’s] Old City?
+Why should I be afraid of the threat of terror in Jerusalem’s Old City?
 Aren’t we the sovereigns here?
 It is preposterous!
 By inference, it is my task to hasten reality, to instigate processes that will align reality with the state of redemption that I ostensibly inhabit.
 Such processes beg violence.

 Those who take responsibility for, or claim sole ownership of, the redemption did not develop the bond of this redemption in order to help the weak.
-The focus was first on settling the land and then on settling the hearts and [observing] the rest of the Torah.
+The focus was first on settling the land and then on settling the hearts and observing the rest of the Torah.
 Acts of kindness were never the main thing.

 Gil: Why, in fact?